 - Core/option modules are accurately configured;

-- All core and option modules are displayed (if they do not it may indicate a timetable issue); are correct In Programme electives available
+- All core and option modules are displayed (if they do not, it may indicate a timetable issue); are correct General Elective modules available

 |Module Information:||- Semester, credit and title information is correct|